 I made my pit stop mat very inexpensively and I give you all the details so you can make one yourself so you can rock your finish line.

 I tend to keep the food at my kid’s birthday parties pretty simple.
 As I recommend in my 5 Major Money Saving Tips for Any Party on a Budget post, I rarely serve a meal at our kids’ parties.

 For an Amazing Race party, you could serve snacks from different countries and label them accordingly.
 I kinda cheated and just went with simple fruit cups, popcorn, and trail mix, as well as the birthday cake and cupcakes, and labeled everything “Amazing”.

 I did put little country flags in the fruit cups.

 You can see more food ideas in my Amazing Race Party Decoration Ideas post.

 Get the full DIY and free SVG:

 I hope you have a fabulous Amazing Race birthday party.
-Grab your Ultimate Birthday Planner and start jotting down all of your fantastic ideas.
+Grab your Ultimate Birthday Planner and your Amazing Race Party Kit and start jotting down all of your fantastic ideas.
 And send me some photos!